sandrine-muller/sandrine-muller.github.io/_openings/openings-1.md

 - **Strong communication skills for collaborating with scientists from diverse backgrounds

 #### Expected Outcomes
 The internship will deliver a validated prototype for improving the quality of the answers and has the potential to identify novel therapeutic targets and uncover underlying biological mechanisms involved in this complex condition.
+The results of this protoype will be further tested in the lab.

 #### What We Offer:
 - **Opportunity to work on a cutting-edge project in the field of biomedical data analysis